 Niteesh Elias

-His experience of mixedness began at home with his Catholic mother from the coastal Portuguese state of Goa and his Protestant father from the Hindi heartland of Madhya Pradhesh.
-He grew up Catholic, a religion that comprises only 1.5 percent of India’s population, in bustling Mumbai.
-Catholics were the minority even in his missionary-run Catholic high school.
+His experience of mixedness began at home, with a Catholic mother from the coastal Portuguese state of Goa and a Protestant father with Indigenous Gond roots from the Deccan heartland of Madhya Pradesh.
+He grew up Catholic—a religion that comprises only about 1.5 percent of India’s population—in bustling Mumbai, where Catholics were a minority even within his missionary-run Catholic high school.

-Growing up in Mumbai, he spoke English at home and Marathi and Bambiya Hindi with friends and people in his community.
+Growing up in Mumbai, Niteesh spoke English at home and Marathi and Bambaiya Hindi with friends and people in his community.
 He celebrated Christmas, Diwali, Holi, and Eid.
-He and his friends spent summers playing cricket in the maidans (ball fields).
-Cricket is the one religion that unifies India, even in its current divisive era.
-Still, Niteesh remembers walking home from a cricket game with a school friend who said, “I’d invite you over if you were from my religion/caste.”
+Summers were spent playing cricket in the maidans (open fields)—the one “religion” that has long unified India, even in its current divisive era.
+Still, Niteesh remembers walking home from a game with a school friend who said, “I’d invite you over if you were from my religion/caste.”

 Brooke Shaffner